github/docs/content/actions/guides/building-and-testing-nodejs.md

 {% data variables.product.prodname_dotcom %} provides a Node.js workflow template that will work for most Node.js projects.
 This guide includes npm and Yarn examples that you can use to customize the template.
 For more information, see the [Node.js workflow template](https://github.com/actions/starter-workflows/blob/main/ci/node.js.yml).

 To get started quickly, add the template to the `.github/workflows` directory of your repository.
+(If your default branch is not named `main`, change `main` to your default branch's name.)

 {% raw %}
 ```yaml{:copy}